ResidentMario/gtfs-tripify/docs/quickstart.rst

 .. _Unix timestamp: https://en.wikipedia.org/wiki/Unix_time

-For a more thorough introduction to generating this data yourself, see the `Tutorial`_ section.
+That concludes this brisk introduction to the ``gtfs_tripify`` library.
+For a more detailed demonstration of ``gtfs_tripify`` features using the Python library, see see the `Tutorial`_ section.
 For a demonstratory analysis of one day's worth of data, see the section `Data analysis demo`_.

 .. _Tutorial: https://residentmario.github.io/gtfs-tripify/tutorial.html
 .. _Data analysis demo: https://residentmario.github.io/gtfs-tripify/data_analysis_demo.html